enkidevs/curriculum/sql/dql/basic-queries/order-by-clause.md

 ---
 ## Content

-The `ORDER BY` clause enables users to order data in ascending or descending order on one or more columns.
-This is also more commonly known as **sorting** data.
+The `ORDER BY` clause in SQL helps you sort data returned by your queries.

 Consider the following `employees` table: